 Red light and infrared light enhance the body’s ability to:

-• Clean up cellular “junk” (phagocytosis)
+- Clean up cellular “junk” (phagocytosis)

-• Increase blood flow to injured areas through the production of nitric oxide (NO).
+- Increase blood flow to injured areas through the production of nitric oxide (NO).

-• Stimulate the growth of new blood vessels (angiogenesis)
+- Stimulate the growth of new blood vessels (angiogenesis)

-• Repair injured ligaments, tendons, and joint capsules by increasing the production of collagen, keratinocytes (skin cells), and fibroblasts (important for wound healing).
+- Repair injured ligaments, tendons, and joint capsules by increasing the production of collagen, keratinocytes (skin cells), and fibroblasts (important for wound healing).

-Laser Therapy Penetration
+Denver Laser Therapy for Pain: Tissue Penetration

 Most people don’t think light can travel through the tissues, but the right kind of light definitely can.
 Think about shining a flashlight through one side of your hand and seeing your hand glow red- that’s an example of light penetrating the tissues and coming out the other side.